rlite/rlite/README.md

 giving each node the default amount of memory.

+## 9. RINA API documentation
+A convenient way to introduce the RINA API is to show how a simple application would use the client-side and server-side API calls.
+This also eases the comparison with sockets, where a similar walkthrough is often presented.
+Note that in this context the term client simply refers to the initiator of the flow allocation procedure (or TCP connection), while the term server refers to the other peer.
+The discussion here, in other words, does not imply that the client/server paradigm must be applied; the walkthrough is more general, being valid also for other distributed application paradigms (e.g. peer-to-peer).
+The workflow presented in this subsection refers to the case of blocking operation, that is the API calls may block waiting for asynchronous events; moreover, for the sake of exposition, we assume that the operations do not fail.
+Non-blocking operations and errors are however covered by the API specification (section 9.2) and the examples (section 9.4).

 ## Credits

 *rlite* is a community-driven project partially supported by the EU FP7